AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-manager.md

   </tr>
   <tr>
    <td colname="col1"> <p>Stop processing on errors/warnings </p> </td>
    <td colname="col2"> <p> Instructs the Data Sources Processing Engine to stop processing when it encounters an error.
 The data source does not resume processing until you select Restart Processing.
-The Stop processing on warnings option applies only to <a href="../../import/c-data-sources/c-datasrc-types/datasrc-full-processing.md#concept_975B1BB9981D49139B4EE09C78CDE6ED" type="concept" format="dita" scope="local"> Full Processing</a>. </p> <p>When Data Sources encounters a file error, it notifies you of the error.
+The Stop processing on warnings option applies only to <a href="/help/import/c-data-sources/c-datasrc-types/datasrc-full-processing.md"   > Full Processing</a>. </p> <p>When Data Sources encounters a file error, it notifies you of the error.
 The system moves the Data Sources file with the error into a folder called <span class="filepath"> files_with_errors</span> on the FTP server.
 After you have resolved the problem, resubmit the Data Sources file for processing. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Configure </p> </td>